Filip7/workcd-go/README.md

-# workcd-go
+# workcd-g

 A fast directory changer for your terminal using fuzzy finding.
 Quickly navigate to any subdirectory within your workspace using `fzf` for interactive selection.

 This started as a zsh script that was vibe coded.
 But I wanted more features and easier editing of the code.
 So this is a vibe coded Go port, but it's human verified.

+> [!NOTE]
-Plan is to rewrite as many parts as possible in version 2.0, because I'm not happy with many vibe coded parts, and I prefer writing code myself.
+> Plan is to rewrite as many parts as possible in version 2.0, because I'm not happy with many vibe coded parts, and I prefer writing code myself.
+> Work in progress...

 ## Features